MF-s/greencity-tests/README.md

 📌 Description

-This repository contains test cases for the GreenCity Events page.
+This project contains automated UI tests for the GreenCity Events page.
+Tests are implemented using Python, Selenium WebDriver, and unittest framework.

 🔗 Tested page